gardener/gardener-extension-provider-openstack/docs/usage-as-operator.md

 The cloud profile config also contains constraints for floating pools and load balancer providers that can be used in shoots.

+If your OpenStack system supports server groups, the `serverGroupPolicies` property will enable your end-users to create shoots with workers where the nodes are managed by Nova's server groups.
+Specifying `serverGroupPolicies` is optional and can be omitted.
+If enabled, the end-user can choose whether or not to use this feature for a shoot's workers.
+Gardener will handle the creation of the server group and node assignment.

+To enable this feature, an operator should:

++ specify the allowed policy values (e.g. `affintity`, `anti-affinity`) in this section.
+Only the policies in the allow-list will be available for end-users.
++ make sure that your OpenStack project has enough server group capacity.
+Otherwise, shoot creation will fail.

 An example `CloudProfileConfig` for the OpenStack extension looks as follows:

 ```yaml